iamsiva11/iamsiva11.github.io/_posts/2017-11-21-graph-embeddings-2017-part1.md

 * Edge Related Applications - Link Prediction and Graph Reconstruction.
 * Graph Related Application - Graph Classification, Visualization and pattern discovery, Network compression.

+# Conclusion

+This post was meant to provide a the fundementals required for graph embeddings.
+Please let me know your feedback in the comments below.
+Thnaks for reading.

 **So, We have come to the end of the first part of the blog series.
-You can check the [second part here](https://iamsiva11.github.io/graph-embeddings-2017-part2/)**
+You can check the [second part here](https://iamsiva11.github.io/graph-embeddings-2017-part2/)**.
+Which will provide a big-picture for learning and getting started with graph embeddings.

 # REFERENCES